grpc/proposal/A43-sdk-authorization.md

 // NewFileWatcher returns a new FileWatcherInterceptors from a policy file
 // that contains JSON string of authorization policy and a refresh duration to
-// specify the amount of time between policy refreshes. func NewFileWatcher(file string, duration time.Duration) (*FileWatcherInterceptors, error) {
+// specify the amount of time between policy refreshes.
+Creates a background go
-  // Read the policy file and create new internal Interceptors.
-Will return error on
-  // failure.
-  // Creates a background go routine for policy refresh.
+// routine for policy refresh. func NewFileWatcher(file string, duration time.Duration) (*FileWatcherInterceptors, error);
-  // ...
-}

 // run is a long running goroutine which watches for changes in file path, and
 // updates the internalInterceptors upon modification.